Cray-HPE/sat/README.md

 This repository contains the python code implementing this CLI or set of CLIs.

-# Installation
+# Installation with pip/setuptools

 This repository uses setuptools for installation in a `setup.py` script.
-We intend to deliver SAT through an RPM, so `setup.py` will be called in the build and install sections of the spec file.
+SAT is delivered as an RPM.
+The spec file in this repository uses the `setup.py` script in its build and install sections to build and install in the RPM buildroot.

 For development purposes, this python package can be installed either by invoking `setup.py` directly or by installing with `pip`.
 It is recommended to use `pip` as